bvanhoekelen/php-compressor/README.md

 // Run php conpressor
 if( ! $production ) // DON'T RUN ON PRODUCTION !!
     PhpCompressor::run(['resources/css/', 'resources/js/'], 'public/');
-    // <loccation> (INPUT) directory where the .CSS, .FCSS and .JS files are
-    // <destination> (OUTPUT) directory that contains the 'compressor' folder.
-    // The output of PHP compressor set in the 'compressor' folder as 'take.css' and 'take.js'
-    // PhpCompressor::run( [ <loccation> , <location>, ... ], <destination> );
-    // Run PHP compressor only in the developor environment, not in production!

 ```

 Place the code in the `<head>` from the html file.